Geparnath Mahadev Temple

-Geparnath Mahadev Temple is a Hindu temple dedicated to the deity Shiva.
-It is situated near Kota, Rajasthan, India.
-A natural water stream flows over the Shiva Lingam and is used primarily for the ritual Abhisheka (sacred bathing).
+Geparnath Mahadev Temple is a Hindu temple dedicated to the deity Shiva, located near Kota in Rajasthan, India.
+A natural water stream flows over the Shiva Lingam, which is used primarily for the Abhisheka ritual (sacred bathing).
+The temple is also a host to the annual Maha Shivaratri festival, which attracts devotees from the surrounding region.
+The Temple is visited alike by both pilgrims and tourists.

 History

-The temple is traditionally believed to have been commissioned in the 16th century by Raja Bhoj.
+The temple is traditionally believed to have been commissioned in the 16th century by the wife of Raja Bhoj.
 Situated approximately 400 feet (121 meters) within a hillside, it is accessible by a descent of approximately 350 steps.

 Architectural features

 The temple stands on the banks of the Chambal River.
-Water from the river flows continuously over the Shiva lingam.
-Nearby is a natural reservoir, where devotees get a bath as part of a religious practice.
+A natural reservoir is located nearby, where devotees bathe as part of a religious practice.

-Cultural significance

-The temple hosts an annual Maha Shivaratri pilgrimage fair, which attracts devotees from the surrounding region.

-Conservation
+Conservation and Improvements

 Since 1961, the temple has been under the protection of the Archaeological Survey of India, which is responsible for the preservation of its historical culture and architectural heritage.

-Tourism

-The Temple is visited by both pilgrims and tourists.
 Local residents have proposed infrastructure improvements to facilitate access to the temple.